String Diagrams with Factorized Densities: Introduction

 \section{Introduction}

 Statisticians and machine learners analyze observed data by synthesizing models of those data.
 These models take a variety of forms, with several of the most widely used being directed graphical models, probabilistic programs, and structural causal models (SCMs).
-Applications of these frameworks have included concept construction~\cite{Lake2015}, epidemiological estimation~\cite{Greenland1999}, and reinforcement learning~\cite{Corcoll2022,Levine2018}.
+Applications of these frameworks have included cognitive modeling~\cite{Chater2006,Lake2017}, simulation-based inference~\cite{Cranmer2020}, and model-based planning~\cite{Friston2017,Levine2018}.
 Unfortunately, the richer the model class, the weaker the mathematical tools available to reason rigorously about it: SCMs built on linear equations with Gaussian noise admit easy inference, while graphical models have a clear meaning and a wide array of inference algorithms but encode a limited family of models.
-Probabilistic programs can encode any distribution admitting computable sampling, but the definition of their densities commonly relies on operational analogies with directed graphical models.
+Probabilistic programs can encode any computably sampleable distribution, but the definition of their densities commonly relies on operational analogies with directed graphical models.

 In recent years, category theorists have developed increasingly sophisticated ways to reason diagrammatically about a variety of complex systems.
 These include (co)parameterized categories of systems that may modify their parameters~\cite{Capucci2021} and hierarchical string diagrams for rewriting higher-order computations~\cite{AlvarezPicallo2022}.
-Recent work on Markov categories of probabilistic mappings has provided denotational semantics to probabilistic programs \cite{Staton2017,Heunen2017}, abstract categorical descriptions of conditioning, disintegration, sufficient statistics, conditional independence \cite{ChoJacobs2018,Fritz2020}, and generalized causal models~\cite{FritzKlingler2023,FritzLiang2023}.
+Recent work on Markov categories of probabilistic mappings has provided denotational semantics to probabilistic programs \cite{Staton2017,Heunen2017}, abstract categorical descriptions of conditioning, disintegration, sufficient statistics, conditional independence \cite{ChoJacobs2019,Fritz2020}, and generalized causal models~\cite{FritzKlingler2023,FritzLiang2023}.